SriHarshita2005/Weather/README.md

 Search Functionality: Search for weather by city name.

-Temperature Units: Toggle between Celsius and Fahrenheit.
+Temperature Units: Temperature in celcius.

-Weather Forecast: View weather predictions for upcoming days.
+Weather Forecast: Gives weather of present day.

 User-friendly Interface: Simple and responsive design for easy navigation.